Eight myths about snakes

 Humans are larger, generally faster and stronger than Australian snakes.
 Snakes have a number of predators, of which humans well and truly qualify.

-When you encounter a snake it is usually caught off guard (as you are), but the vast majority of encounters are avoided by a snake vanishing as soon as it hears you coming.
+When you encounter a snake it is usually caught off guard (as you are), but most encounters are avoided by a snake vanishing as soon as it hears you coming.

 A surprised snake will pick the nearest escape route and aim to disappear as quickly as possible, particularly when faced with a potential predator 50 times its own size.
-However, snakes in general have poor eyesight and don’t always pick the best route out of trouble.
-If a snake feels cornered, it will often stand and defend itself as a last resort.

 Snake behaviour can also become more erratic in spring during the breeding season, and females become more defensive if eggs or young are nearby.
-However, the vast majority of bites to humans in Australia occur because someone decided not to leave a snake alone.

 And finally, for the record, here’s what you can do to keep snakes out of your yard

-- Patch up holes in buildings.
-Snakes will live under houses or outbuildings where the conditions are warm and dry, and can get through any gap larger than your thumb.
-Place wire mesh with holes no larger than 1cm square over all potential entry points.
+• Patch up holes in buildings.
+Snakes will live under houses or outbuildings where the conditions are warm and dry and can get through any gap larger than your thumb.
+Place wire mesh, with holes no larger than 1cm square, over all potential entry points.

 Got a question about snakes?
 We can help you with identifications and general research.
 Ask us!